Arc8ne/My-First-Operating-System/notes.md

 Sectors per track: 18 (0x12)
 Heads per cylinder: 2

-# BP and SP registers
-When the `push` instruction is executed, the value of SP is first updated and then the pushed value is written to the new location pointed to by SP.

-BP points to the 1st byte of the lowermost item of the stack.

-SP points to the 1st byte of the topmost item of the stack.

-When the stack is empty, BP and SP point to the same location in memory.

-This does not just apply to real (16-bit) mode, but also to other modes (i.e. protected/32-bit mode, 64-bit mode).

 # LBA to CHS addressing scheme conversion formula
 C = LBA / (HPC * SPT)
 H = (LBA / SPT) % HPC